Async Programming in Dart

 Stream Transformations

-stream.map((e) => e * 2).where((e) => e > 5);
+stream.map((e) => e * 2);

-stream.asyncMap((e) async => await fetchData(e));
+stream.asyncMap((id) async => await fetchData(id));

 Used when transforming stream data into another async value.
 Useful for network calls or async parsing.

-stream.asyncExpand((e) async* {
+stream.asyncExpand((item) async* {

-yield e;
+yield item;

-yield await computeSomethingElse(e);
+yield await getNext(item);

 });